barrettotte/angstrom-cpu/README.md

 A 4-bit accumulator-based CPU designed to do the bare minimum and nothing more.

-I wanted to have a barebones architecture that I could physically build in a ~1 week and COULD also implement in games such as Minecraft, Rust, etc.
+I wanted to have a barebones architecture that I could physically build in ~1 week and COULD also implement in games such as Minecraft, Rust, etc.

 ## Architecture